How Do You Remove Black Marks from Composite Decking?

-A composite deck can transform a lifeless outdoor area into a beautiful and cosy living space.
-However, it only takes a few black marks to make the deck look unattractive.
-For this reason, many use dark-coloured composite decking to make it less noticeable.
+A composite decking can transform a lifeless outdoor area into a beautiful and cosy living space.
+However, it only takes a few black marks to make the decking look unattractive.
+For this reason, many use dark-coloured Ultradecking to make it less noticeable.
 Regardless, you will want to eliminate the problem as soon as possible.
-But the question is, how can you remove black marks in your deck?
+But the question is, how can you remove black marks in your decking?

 Determine What the Black Marks Are